 Enrique inherited a club with an insatiable appetite for success which his immediate predecessors, Martino and Tito Vilanova, had fallen victim to after just one season apiece.

-His good favour with the Barcelonistas from his time with the club as a player offered but a little insulation from the pressure to succeed, but delivering the club's fifth Champions League title in his first season ensured Enrique didn't make it three managers in a row to be sacked after one season.
+His good favour with the Barcelonistas from his as a player offered a little insulation from the pressure to succeed.
+However, delivering the club's fifth Champions League title in his first campaign ensured Enrique wasn't the third manager in a row to be sacked after one season.

 Enrique managed Barcelona to back-to-back La Liga titles in the following seasons and completed a hat-trick of Copa del Rey wins, leaving him a perfect record in the cup competition.

-Despite spending just three seasons at the club, Enrique holds a special place among Barcelona managers with only Guardiola and Johan Cruyff bringing in more silverware for the club in the post-WWII era.
+Despite spending just three seasons at the club, Enrique holds a special place among Barcelona managers, with only Guardiola and Johan Cruyff bringing in more silverware to the club in the post-WWII era.